dstroy0/InputHandler/README.md

     UITYPE::NO_ARGS // use NO_ARGS if the function expects no arguments }
 };
-CommandConstructor uc_help_(help_param);
+CommandConstructor help_(help_param); //  help_ has a command string, and function specified

+/**
+   @brief CommandParameters struct for settings_

+*/
-const PROGMEM Parameters settings_param[1] =
+const PROGMEM CommandParameters settings_param[1] = {
-{
-  uc_settings,     // function ptr
+  settings,              // function ptr no_wildcards,             // no_wildcards or has_wildcards, default WildCard Character (wcc) is '*'
   "inputSettings",          // command string
   13,                       // command string characters
-  root,            // parent id
-  root,            // this command id root,            // command depth
+  root,                     // parent id root,                     // this command id root,                     // command depth
   0,                        // subcommands
   UI_ARG_HANDLING::no_args, // argument handling
   0,                        // minimum expected number of arguments